volons/volons/README.md

 ![Volons software architechure](https://github.com/volons/volons/raw/master/images/archi.png)

 Let's start.
 You don't need to know everything about Volons at this point.
-You can get more information by browsing [Volons' github repository](https://github.com/volons/) and [Volons WIKI](https://github.com/volons/volons/wiki) (Work in process)
+You can get more information by browsing [Volons' Github repositories](https://github.com/volons/) and [Volons WIKI](https://github.com/volons/volons/wiki) (Work in process).

 This document presents a step-by-step tutorial with short explanations on how to start coding for drones.